-The council will hold its organizational meeting on the date and at the time of council's regular meeting in November first regular meeting in December following each general election in which council members are elected.
+The council will hold its organizational meeting on the date and at the time of council's first regular meeting in December following each general election in which council members are elected.
 The organizational meeting may not, however, be held before municipal election results are officially determined, certified, and published as required by law.